2020 Fundrise Review

 More importantly, stock market dips don’t affect private real estate returns to the same extent as public real estate investment returns.
 Private real estate has its own set of risks, but you can expect monthly dividend payments each quarter.

-Disadvantages of Private Real Estate Investing
+Disadvantage of Private Real Estate

 If you’ve ever tried selling a house, you know how long the closing process takes.
 Investing in private real estate is very similar.